Folio Corporation: Sale To Open Market

 In March 1997, after less than five years as part of Mead Data Central and LexisNexis, including less than three years as part of Reed Elsevier Group, which had purchased LexisNexis in December 1994, Folio Corporation was sold to Open Market, an internet company based in Massachusetts.
 Open Market was seeking to take advantage of the growing electronic commerce phenomena taking place on the World Wide Web.
 Open Market intended to use Folio's technology to enter the electronic commerce market to sell products via the internet.
 Folio's business of creating and retrieving, and cross-linking multimedia databases "never seemed to gel" with its parent company's LexisNexis database.

 Folio was sold to Open Market for $45 million.
-Two weeks before, Open Market had purchased WayPoint, a business solution designed to create Internet-based business-to-business catalogs by retrieving complex product information from databases.
-Cambridge, Massachusetts-based Open Market retained Folio's 190 employees at Folio's Provo, Utah, headquarters.
+Two weeks before this, Open Market had purchased WayPoint, a business solution designed to create Internet-based business-to-business catalogs by retrieving complex product information from databases.
+Cambridge, Massachusetts-based Open Market retained Folio's 190 employees at Folio's headquarters in Provo, Utah.
 Folio was to operate as a division of Open Market under Folio president Bill Bennett.
 Open Market would combine Folio's document management software with its own e-commerce transaction management package (OM-Transact) to provide new products for companies selling information-based services.
 The merger was to result in products that combined Open Market's server-based "back-end" transaction management and security technologies with Folio's server-based "front-end" information databases and search-retrieval software.
 Products featuring the combined technologies were expected by the end of June 1997.